FLO Student Support

 1. Once inside a topic on FLO select any lecture recording to reach the lecture stream window.

-2. In the bottom right hand corner of the video window you will see the options "subscribe to: Podcast / Vodcast" and "open in iTunes: Podcast / Vodcast"
+2. Beneath the video window you will see the options "subscribe to" and "open in itunes".

-To subscribe directly via iTunes, click either "open in iTunes: Podcast" or "Open in iTunes: Vocast".
+To subscribe directly via iTunes, click either "open in iTunes: Podcast" or "Open in iTunes: Vodcast".

 Click the links below to navigate the Additional Resources chapter